Xamarsia/sellify/services/admin-frontend/README.md

 1. Open project in VS Code.
 2. [Reopen project in Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).
-3. To run the example, open the terminal in the root directory and execute the following command:
+3. To run the service, open the terminal in the root directory and execute the following command:

     ```bash
     pnpm turbo admin-frontend#dev
     ```

-    This command will start the example on the development server.
+    This command will start the service on the development server.

 4. Open <http://localhost:3000> in a browser to see the service.